basementuniverse/asobi/server/README.md

   // mode: 'free',

   /**
+   * The minimum number of players in each game
+   *
+   * By default, once a game has this many players it will start *
+   * However when a game is created we can pass in the number of players for
+   * that particular game session (it must be between minPlayers and maxPlayers) *
+   * Default is 2
+   */
+  minPlayers: 2,

+  /**
+   * The maximum number of players in each game
+   *
+   * Default is 2
+   */
+  maxPlayers: 2,

+  /**
    * Time limit (in seconds) for joining a game
    *
    * The game will start as soon as: